mapbox/mapbox-sdk-py/docs/static.md

 See https://www.mapbox.com/developers/api/static/ for general documentation of the API.

 Your Mapbox access token should be set in your environment; see the [access tokens](access_tokens.md) documentation for more information.

 ## Static methods

 The methods of the `Static` class that provide access to the Static Maps API return an instance of [`requests.Response`](http://docs.python-requests.org/en/latest/api/#requests.Response).
-The `content()` method returns the raw bytestring that can be saved into an image file with the appropriate extension.
+Its `content()` method returns the raw bytestring that can be saved into an image file with the appropriate extension.

 ## Usage

 Static maps are standalone images that can be displayed on web and mobile devices without the aid of a mapping library or API.

 ```python
 >>> service = Static()